Dewa Sanzan Hassaku Festival on Mt. Haguro

 Cicadas blearing, rice fields of bright green leaves, fireworks on show, it’s summer in Japan and that means one thing; festivals.
 When the weather heats up, communities gather outside at night under the lanterns and let the sake flow.
 Traditionally, festivals in Japan are a celebration of successful farming, when communities show their appreciation to the gods.
-For the agricultural community of the Dewa Sanzan, the Hassaku festival on August 31st is one of the most important.
-The 150 Yamabushi chanting in unison under the dim light of the lanterns and fire is a wonderful sight to behold.
+For the agricultural community of the Dewa Sanzan, the Hassaku festival on August 31st is one of the most important, especially for the Yamabushi.
+Seeing 150 Yamabushi chanting in unison under the dim light of the lanterns and fire is a wonderful sight to behold.

 At this time of year, the rice plants begin to ripen.
 In the past, people in farming communities celebrated by sending newly-harvested grains to their supporters on this day.
 Before long, these celebrations passed on to the people in the towns and villages.
 Then, the Hassaku festival developed as a prayer to the gods for protection from natural disasters that would destroy crops.

 Hassaku comes from two words, Hachigatsu, meaning August, and Sakujitsu, meaning the first day of the month.
 So why is the Hassaku festival on August 31st?
 Well, much like the Dewa Sanzan Flower Festival in July, the Hassaku festival is originally based on the lunar calendar.